docopt/docopts/README.md

 ## History

-`docopts` was first developped by Lari Rasku <rasku@lavabit.com> and was written in python based on the python parser.
+`docopts` was first developed by Lari Rasku <rasku@lavabit.com> and was written in Python based on the Python parser.

-The current version is written in [go](https://golang.org/) and is 100% compatible with previous python's `docopts`.
+The current version is written in [go](https://golang.org/) and is 100% compatible with previous Python-based `docopts`.
 Please report any non working code with [issue](https://github.com/docopt/docopts/issues) and examples.

-## A new shell API is proposed
+## Roadmap: A new shell API is proposed

 Starting at release: 0.7.0 a new lib API based on JSON will be introduced: